Embeddings, immersions and the Bartnik quasi-local mass conjectures: Proof of Theorem

 for $|x| \geq R_1$ and $y \in B(R_0)$.
 From the $\e$-bound on the $L^1$ norm of the scalar curvature of $\bar g_0 = \hat g$ from Step 1, this gives

 for $|x| \geq R_1$.
 Combining this with \eqref{m_tilde} and using \eqref{S_r} implies that

-\paragraph{\emph{Step 5: Absence of Horizons}} In this final step, we argue that if $\e>0$ was chosen small enough to begin with, then $(M_t, \w g_t)$ will not contain any horizons in the strong sense, i.e.~no immersed minimal surfaces, for $t$ sufficiently small.
+\paragraph{\emph{Step 5: Absence of Horizons}} In this final step, we argue that if $\e>0$ was chosen small enough to begin with in Step 1, then $(M_t, \w g_t)$ will not contain any immersed minimal surfaces that surround $\partial M_t$, for $t$ sufficiently small.

 Recall from Step 1 that $R_0=\frac{1}{\e}>0$ was chosen so that $B(R_0)$ contains $U$, and $\hat g$ was constructed to be conformally flat with with zero scalar curvature outside $B(R_0)$.
 In particular, $\bar g_t$ and $\w g_t$ also have zero scalar curvature and are conformally flat outside $B(R_0)$.
 It follows that $\w g_t = u_t^4 g_{Eucl}$ in $\bR^3 \setminus B(R_0)$, where $u_t>0$ is $g_{Eucl}$-harmonic for each $t$ (specifically, $u_t = wv_t$).